King quail: Reproduction

+The natural breeding system is not known; however birds raised in captivity are reported to be monogamous.
+The nest is on the ground, lined with dry grass.
+Clutch size varies from 4–7 (rarely 9) eggs; incubation lasts for 16–18 days.
+The chicks can fly after one month, and reach sexual maturity in 3 months.

 Conservation status

 Australia

 King quail are not listed as threatened on the Australian Environment Protection and Biodiversity Conservation Act 1999.

 State of Victoria, Australia

 This species is listed as threatened on the Victorian Flora and Fauna Guarantee Act (1988).
 Under this Act, an Action Statement for the recovery and future management of this species has not been prepared.

 On the 2007 advisory list of threatened vertebrate fauna in Victoria, this species is listed as endangered.

+Diet

+The diet of king quail consists of grass seeds, rape seeds, and green vegetation; they also eat some insects, particularly termites.